 Results

-Of the 442 patients underwent MWA or liver resection for HCC during the study period, 63 patients received MWA and 379 patients received liver resection.
+Of the 442 patients who underwent MWA or liver resection for HCC during the study period, 63 patients received MWA and 379 patients received liver resection.
 Propensity scoring matching analysis resulted in 63 matched pairs for further analysis.
 Subgroup analysis according to the ALBI grade was performed.
 Liver resection offered better overall and disease-free survivals in patients with ALBI grade 1.
 MWA provided a significantly better overall survival (p=0.025) and a trend towards better disease-free survival (p=0.39) in patients with ALBI grade 2 or 3.

 Conclusions